The Holiday 'Health Check': Early Signs of Health Issues in Aging Parents

 One common condition most of us have never heard of is sarcopenia, which leads to shrinking muscle mass in older adults.
 Loss of muscle increases the risk of falling, problems with swallowing and choking, and sleep apnea, which can be related to changes in throat muscles that maintain breathing at night.
 Barczi suggests the following:

 - Watch elderly parents as they arise from a chair and then walk, especially climbing up and down steps, to make sure they have proper balance and to look for unsteady walking patterns that could increase their risk for falling.
+According to the Centers for Disease Control and Prevention (CDC), 20 to 30 percent of people who fall suffer injuries such as lacerations, hip fractures or head traumas.
+If your parents become injured, they may have difficult living independently.

 - Observe if they choke on food or have problems swallowing